 Often, a property inspection is done right after a contract or purchase agreement is made.
 It’s vital that this agreement include a clause making final obligation contingent on the home inspection findings because it offers you protection in case major problems are found.

 No report will be perfect because no property is without its problems.
 This doesn’t mean that you shouldn’t purchase the property either.
 It should simply serve as a guide regarding where current or potential problems lie and where you might need to make repairs.
 Additionally, some sellers will make repairs based upon report findings.
 This means that if you bring your own report to the seller’s attention, you might be able to secure some repairs.

 We understand that on a rare occasion there may be special unavoidable circumstances that may prevent you from being able to commit to your scheduled inspection.
 Therefore, we would like to be as flexible as possible with every customer while allowing other potential customers the opportunity to schedule.

-- Cancellation requests received within five days of the scheduled inspection will be subject to a $100 cancellation fee.
+- Cancellation requests received within 48 hours of the scheduled inspection will be subject to a $100 cancellation fee.